Meet GDPR Requirements with Magento 2 Extensions

 How to Make Your Website GDPR Compliant

 To ensure your company complies with GDPR standards, you must understand GDPR principles.
 Think about the content of the data you collect.
-If sensitive personal information is gathered, read up on the additional conditions that apply to this specific type of data.
+If the sensitive personal information is gathered, read up on the additional conditions that apply to this specific type of data.
 You must also prepare all documentation to ensure that information is being collected according to a valid legal basis.
 Finally, all EU customers should be informed of the data gathered, the reason for gathering it, and the processing details.

 The principles listed above are the core of GDPR.
 They are not ironclad laws.
 Instead, they lay out the intentions of data protection regulations.
 Websites are compliant when they act by these principles.
 Any infringements upon these basic principles will result in severe fines.

 GDPR requires data to be processed legally, transparently, and fairly.
-To establish GDPR requirements, first find your lawful basis for information gathering and processing.
+To establish GDPR requirements, first, find your lawful basis for information gathering and processing.
 This gives you validity for the handling of information.
 Be open, honest, and clear regarding the information and its uses.
 Do not mislead the customer, and ensure that the data isn’t used detrimentally.
 Finally, follow GDPR standards and any other relevant regulations.
 This includes ensuring the information is not processed in any way that constitutes:

 - Confidence breaches;